VlachosGroup/pMuTT/docs/source/statmech.rst

 If you would like to arbitrarily set thermodynamic properties, you can use the ``ConstantMode``.

-.. autoclass:: pMuTT.statmech.ConstantMode
+.. autoclass:: pmutt.statmech.ConstantMode
    :members:

 Creating New StatMech Models
 ============================
-New models should inherit from ``pMuTT._ModelBase``.
+New models should inherit from ``pmutt._ModelBase``.
 This class already has the dimensional methods (e.g. ``get_Cv``, ``get_U``, ``get_S``), and some routine methods (e.g. ``get_FoRT``, ``get_GoRT``, ``from_dict``, ``to_dict``)
 implemented.